Journey # 4: Who I Am

 Being able to communicate your qualifications, experience and abilities is a critical step in becoming career ready.
 You will learn how important it is to prepare for an interview:

 - Watch the 5-minute video on interviewing techniques (introduction to the S.T.A.R. behavioral method)

 - Write down 3-4 examples that you might use in an interview using the S.T.A.R. method.

 - Read the Optimal Resume Interviewing Module Tutorial then practice a minimum of 10 questions using the Online Career Center’s Interview Prep program.

 - Now it is time to reflect on what you have learned by recording yourself:

 - What did you learn about your body language, presentation (voice, eye contact, fidgeting, movement, comfort, etc.)

 - What did you learn about preparing for questions using the S.T.A.R. method?

 - Do you need to practice further ?
-Contact the Career Advisement Team to schedule a Mock Interview.
+Contact a Career Consultant to schedule a Mock Interview.